purnesh42H/my-malloc/README.md

 # Design
 ## Code Strucure
 - There are two header files utils.h and malloc.h
-- Utils.h contains all the helper functions like aligning the size, splitting blocks etc.
+- utils.h contains all the helper functions like aligning the size, splitting blocks etc.
 - malloc.h contains the functions of malloc library malloc, calloc, realloc, free, memalign, posix_memalign
 - Each of the malloc functions are in separate .c files